nodesource/nsolid-statsd/README.md

 environment variables or files, as supported by rc.
 For example, you can specify options in a file named `.nsolid-statsdrc`.

-The {address} parameter of the statsd-address and proxy-address parameters should be in one of the following formats:
+The {address} parameter of the statsd-address and storage-address parameters should be in one of the following formats:

     :